-It is important to compare Beijing's efforts to "grab the right to speak" and obtain "discourse power" overseas with the efforts, and ability, of Western media organizations to access China's market to a similar degree.
+It is important to compare Beijing's efforts to wage its "discourse war" and garner "discourse power" overseas with the efforts, and ability, of Western media organizations to access China's market to a similar degree.
 For decades, those efforts have faced roadblocks placed in their path by the Chinese government.
 A key roadblock has been China's ban on Western investment in media except when it involves such things as fashion, cars, and lifestyle.